CSC207-UofT/course-project-optimistic-newts/phase0/progress_report.md

 - The design differences between the frontend of the app and the backend.
 - Considering how we will deal with user privacy/security.

 Name for the app?
-A preliminary idea: Render ( tinder and Reddit, Rinder)
+A preliminary idea: Render ( tinder and Reddit )